 Benefits of Egress Windows

-Egress windows are meant to provide safe exit from the room in case of emergencies, notably fire, when getting out the normal way is blocked or not possible.
+Egress windows are meant to provide a safe exit from the room in case of emergencies, notably, fire when getting out the normal way is blocked or not possible.
 They are also meant to allow firefighters to get into the room to rescue its occupants.

 Without one, a room becomes a firetrap.
 They are critical life-saving architectural and functional features of a dwelling place.
 If there is even a remote probability that an existing or added room will be used as a bedroom, it must have an egress window.